kpruehss/CombinationAPI/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+---

+This project is used to get familiar with the process of developing serverless functions and deploying them to AWS

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.